apache/incubator-kie-kogito-website/trustyai.md

 ### Papers

-A detailed analysis of TrustyAI's explainability techniques is avaible in the [TrustyAI Explainability Toolkit](https://arxiv.org/abs/2104.12717) pre-print.
+A detailed analysis of TrustyAI's explainability techniques is available in the [TrustyAI Explainability Toolkit](https://arxiv.org/abs/2104.12717) pre-print.